WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 * Special Fall/Freefall Landing
 * Taunt

+## Hitstop

+* Electric-property moves only deal extra hitstop to the opponent.

 ## Knockback

 * The spinning knockback animation no longer is randomly applied, instead being applied at a consistent `character weight + 33` damage threshold, meant to signify average kill percent.